The Morning High-Five

 Morning jobs are simple chores that can be completed without adult assistance or supervision (obviously after you’ve trained them on how to do the job correctly).
 They are also the things that keep your home running and dishes, garbage, and stuff from piling up.

 The Morning Job is where the magic happens and is 100% outlined in my morning management system, Child, It’s Time to Get Off Your Butt.

 Child, It’s Time… completely outlines how the Morning High Five and Morning Jobs work together to help all of you (you and your kids) have a peaceful and productive morning.

 It’s the system I’ve been using for four years to get my kids ready and moving in the morning and keeping my home maintained.
 All without my participating.
 I told you it was magic.

 It includes a full explanation of the MH5, Morning Jobs, and the Make Ahead Breakfast Plan plus planning templates that you can use to implement this in your own home.
-Seven dollars gets you from frustration (today) to a productive household (tomorrow).
+Nine dollars gets you from frustration (today) to a productive household (tomorrow).